Our Journey with Breastfeeding

 And now the title.
 (Really quick: Have you really made it this far?
 That is impressive!
 You deserve some dark chocolate and a cup of really good coffee.
 Seriously, take a break and go get some.
 I’ll wait.)

 My Abraham Moment.
 Ugh, here come the tears.
 So, after many a conversation with dear friends and family I have pulled one of the deepest things that I think I will learn from this whole breastfeeding saga.
-All throughout this time I cried out to God.
-I knew that He had put breastfeeding on my heart for a long time and for a purpose.
-I truly believe that the science of breastfeeding points back to Him on so many levels.
-I believe He created it and I will always be in awe of how beautiful it is.
+All throughout this time I was frustrated and confused.
+Breastfeeding had been on my heart for such a long time.
+I truly believe that the science of breastfeeding points back to a divine creator on so many levels.
 I wanted to breastfeed because I wanted to take part in this beauty.
-I wanted to worship through it.
 So, I cried out over and over for help and relief and wondered why it wasn’t getting better.
-I don’t think I ever questioned God, but I sure did have to begin to lean on Him in a way that I never had to before.
 It was hard.
 It was messy.
 I was not very good at it.

 But here is the beauty.
-Although breastfeeding is beautiful, and amazing, and created with a purpose… it is still just that.
-It is a creation.
-And He is bigger.
-I think I needed to be willing to let go of something that is so good and remember that He is God and HE is deserving of my worship.
-Not the creation.
-So, a few months ago, I broke down on my knees and offered breastfeeding back to Him.
-I put it on the alter (through clenched fists and many a tear).
+Although breastfeeding is beautiful, and amazing, and created with a purpose… I think I needed to be willing to let go of something that is so good and remember that God is bigger.
+So, a few months ago, I broke down and decided to let it go.
 And here is the best part.
-He gave it right back to me.
-Don’t get me wrong.
-I do not believe that God “did this to us”.
-I believe His heart was breaking just as mine was.
-But I believe He is in the business of making the tough and dirty into something of beauty.
-And that is what He did.
+It didn’t end there.
+I believe God is in the business of making the tough and dirty into something of beauty.
+And that is what it became.
 We are still breastfeeding to this day.
 And it doesn’t hurt!
 At all.
 As a matter of fact, I had to take a few breaks in writing this to go cuddle with my son.
-Micah is growing so well and I am completely healed.
-I don’t know how long I will breastfeed for.
-But each day I am thanking my God for this gift.
-I will forever sing His praises for the work He has done over these past eight months.
+Micah is growing so well and I am healed.
+I don’t know how long I will breastfeed for, but each day I am thankful for this gift.
 I’m guessing that since I signed up for this mom business that this won’t be the last “Abraham Moment” I have.
 But for now, I will tell this story (with a lump in my throat) to encourage other moms out there that there is hope and healing no matter what your story looks like.